simonspa/corryvreckan/src/modules/EventDefinitionM26/README.md

 end are defined based on the  pivot pixel provided in the MIMOSA data stream.
 Currently the module assumes that the full two data frames are read out, which is not the case in the standard converter.
+This sounds like the eudaq2 converter and this module are not compatible...?!

 Event definition example:
 If a triggerID has a TLU event from 425.000us to 425.025us (default